-When possible, our doctors prefer to address shoulder injuries with nonsurgical treatment such as ultrasound-guided cortisone injections, PRP therapy, or physical therapy, but if you need surgery, you can feel confident that our highly skilled surgeons have the training, experience, and expertise to perform common shoulder surgeries, such as:
+When possible, our doctors prefer to address shoulder injuries with nonsurgical treatment such as ultrasound-guided cortisone injections or physical therapy, but if you need surgery, you can feel confident that our highly skilled surgeons have the training, experience, and expertise to perform common shoulder surgeries, such as:

 - Shoulder arthroscopy for:

 - SLAP lesion (labrum) repair

 - Removal of inflamed tissue, loose cartilage, or bone spurs

 - Total shoulder replacement

 Have a minor but acute injury or shoulder pain that can’t wait?
 You don’t need an appointment for our orthopedic urgent care clinic.
 Just walk in and you’ll be seen within minutes!

 For the most comprehensive shoulder care in Missoula and Western Montana, call Missoula Bone & Joint at (406) 721-4436 or request an appointment online.
 We offer a one-stop-shop for all your orthopedic needs, including on-site X-rays, MRI, physical therapy, splints, slings, and surgery center.